jlangch/venice/doc/readme/ext-tomcat.md

 From the **PORTS** section copy the URL for port 8080.

-This URL can now be put to any local browser to access the WebApp on the remote Gitpod workspace server.
+This URL can now be used with any local browser to access the WebApp on the remote Gitpod workspace server.

-The WebApp in the Safari browser:
+The simple WebApp looks like this in the Safari browser:

 <img src="https://github.com/jlangch/venice/blob/master/doc/assets/gitpod/gitpod-repl-tomcat-webapp.png">